jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 Smaller models may cost less per token, but use more tokens overall than a larger model for the same task, because they have to think more or correct their first drafts.
 This section is about the cost to complete the task from beginning to end.

-The chart below ([source][2025-pareto-frontier]) shows the "[pareto frontier]" of cost/task from the start to end of 2025.
+The chart below ([source][2026 frontier]) shows the "[pareto frontier]" of cost/task at present.
-A "pareto frontier" shows the best *tradeoff* you can get, not just the best in a single category.
+A pareto frontier shows the best *tradeoff* you can get, not just the best in a single category.
 Here, our tradeoffs are:
 - Y-axis: the "quality" of the model (as measured by a suite of benchmarks)
 - X-axis: the cost to complete those benchmarks